Eisa01/mpv-scripts/README.md

  - **(2.0)** [2/27/2019]
 	 - An all new 2.0 version taking SimpleUndo to a whole new level.
 	 - Now it should work even in all different kinds of jumping in video.
 Such as, dragging the mouse, using multiple key-presses, or holding the seeking button, and even if you use an external script to seek.
+# UndoRedo Script
+UndoRedo is a script for mpv media player, the script adds undo, and redo functionality into mpv.
+If you seek/jump to a different time in the video, press undo [ctrl]+[z] to linearly undo the seeks/jumps in the video, and press redo [ctrl]+[y] to linearly return to previous undo positions.
+For installation, download *`UndoRedo.lua`* file into your `mpv/scripts/` directory.
+### UndoRedo Features and Usage Guide
+- **Features**
+	- **OSD**: Displays any SimpleUndo action within mpv.
+- **While mpv is active (running a video)**
+	- **[ctrl]**+**[z]** to undo by returning to previous times.
+		- Example: from second 30 jumped to minute 5, then 10, then 15.
+Undo will return to 10, undo again to return to 5, undo again to return to second 30.
+	- **[ctrl]**+**[y]** to redo by restoring undo times.
+		- Example: from second 30 jumped to minute 5, then 10.
+Undo twice for second 30.
+Redo will restore to 5, redo again to restore to 10.
+### UndoRedo Compatibility
+ - **All platforms that are supported by mpv media player**
+	 - Should be able to work on all platforms that mpv supports.
+### UndoRedo To-Do List
+ - Integrate SimpleUndo feature within UndoRedo, where ctrl+shift+z will return to your previous time and vice-versa.
+ - It is UndoRedo.
+No clue if there should be a to-do list, but if you hava extra an UndoRedo idea.. let me know ;)
+### UndoRedo Changelog
+ - Latest Changes - **(1.0)** [3/1/2019]
+ 	- Initial release of UndoRedo

+ **UndoRedo Credits**
+Credits to [@Banz99](https://github.com/Banz99) for forking SimpleUndo script and enhance it by a table to store undo and redo values, as well as iterate between them.
+Also special thanks for his full explanation on how it works.
+This script would not have been possible without his help.